ankitpatial/angularjs-requirejs-testacular/README.md

 Finally after a couple of chats, Marco showed me the reasons why my intial project setup did not work out of the box.
 Thanks a lot again!

+Features to add
+====
+- Sample page for the usage of Angular UI Router.